Devolutions/devolutions-gateway/docs/NOW-spec.md

 **sessionId (4 bytes)**: A 32-bit unsigned integer containing a unique remote execution session id.

-**filename (variable)**: A NOW_STRING structure containing the file name.
+**filename (variable)**: A NOW_VARSTR structure containing the file name.
 Corresponds to the lpApplicationName parameter.

-**parameters (variable)**: A NOW_STRING structure containing the command parameters.
+**parameters (variable)**: A NOW_VARSTR structure containing the command parameters.
 Corresponds to the lpCommandLine parameter.

-**directory (variable)**: A NOW_STRING structure containing the command working directory.
+**directory (variable)**: A NOW_VARSTR structure containing the command working directory.
 Corresponds to the lpCurrentDirectory parameter.

 #### NOW_EXEC_SHELL_MSG